Capital Pride expects strong turnout at key moment for LGBTQ community | CBC News

 Capital Pride expects strong turnout at key moment for LGBTQ community

-Nine days of Capital Pride celebrations began on the weekend, and organizers are gearing up for what they think might be their largest parade ever.
+Nine days of Capital Pride celebrations in Ottawa began on the weekend as organizers gear up for what they think might be their largest parade ever.

-"We're looking to a really pretty busy turnout at our programming throughout the week," said Toby Whitfield, executive director of Capital Pride.
+"We're looking [at a] pretty busy turnout at our programming throughout the week," said Toby Whitfield, executive director of Capital Pride.

-"And of course it culminates with the Capital Pride parade on Sunday, where we're expecting over 10,000 marchers to take to the streets of downtown Ottawa."
+"Of course it culminates with the Capital Pride parade on Sunday, where we're expecting over 10,000 marchers."

-More businesses and organizations are set to join the parade and street festival this coming Sunday than in previous years, according to Whitfield.
-On that basis, he's expecting "likely the largest parade that we've ever had."
+More businesses and organizations are set to join the parade and street festival than in previous years, according to Whitfield.
+He's expecting "likely the largest parade that we've ever had."

 A safety plan involving volunteer community safety marshals, private security and physical barricades has cost tens of thousands of dollars, Whitfield said.